(logo) Natural Genesis (logo text)

 Submit

-I. Our EarthMost Occasion: A Rarest Confluence of Favorable Features and Close Calls
+I. Our EarthMost Distinction: A Rarest Planetary Confluence of Life in Person Favorable Conditions

 We have reached an especial Natural Genesis section which can report and documentan increasing apparent but unknown 21st century radical realization.
 It has long been thought that due to the vast multitudes of galaxies, stars and now orbital planets ought to contain myriad life-bearing worlds.
 But as Earthumanity learns on her/his own, by 2022 it is found that a biosphere to noosphere evolution process need pass through many check points (see below) to reach this moment.
 In novel regard, our home Earth might well be the fittest, optimum candidate.